Travoprost (Into the eye)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have an eye infection, an eye lens problem, or any other eye problem.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have an eye infection, injury, or inflammation, or other eye problems.

 Possible Side Effects While Using This Medicine